aaronmicalbeck/project-one/README.md

 Essential user stories:
 -Search for events around me.
 -Being able to view everything in easy-to-read format.
 Listed nicely and convenient.
+-Display results on map